mobify/mobifyjs/www/docs/konf-reference.md

 ##  `OUTPUTHTML`

-`OUTPUTHTML` is a special key of the konf object.
-Any string it returns will be rendered immediately as the output of the page.
-For this reason, it should **always** be declared as the very last key of the konf object:
+Is a special key in the konf.
+Any string assigned to it will be rendered immediately as the output of the page.
+For this reason, it should **always** be declared as the very last key of the konf
+object:

-    'OUTPUTHTML': function(context) {
+    'OUTPUTHTML': function() {
         return '<html><body><h1>HELLO MOBIFY!</h1></body></html>';
     }

 ##  `context.data(key)`

-Returns the value of a previously-assigned key in the konf object.
-Since the konf object is evaluated from top to bottom, it is possible to access previous keys in later assignments.
-For example you may wish to reuse a selection made for the `content` within `footer`.
+Returns the value of a previously-assigned key.
+The konf is evaluated from top to bottom, so it is possible to access previous keys in later assignments.
+For example you may wish to reuse a selection made for the _content_ within _footer_.

     'content': function() {
         return $('.page-content');